coderite/SeleniumTestNGAutomationFramework/README.md

 - customizable settings in the settings.properties file which can also be set via the CLI or Jenkins parameters.
 - Extent Reports accessible via Jenkins artifact archives using dynamic folders based on build numbers.
 - highlight(sale, neu), marke, produktart data points are parsed directly from the product listing on the parfum page filtered results.
-- highlight(limitier) and geschenk fur data points are parsed from the product page using a JSoup get request.
+- highlight(limitier) and geschenk fur data points are parsed from the product page by grabbing the page source after opening the product page in a new tab.

 # framework will fail a test if: